tdongsi/tdongsi.github.io/source/_posts/Vertica/2016-01-26-vertica-post-6.markdown

 - Performance
 ---

-In this blog post, I will list some bad SQL examples that give worse performance in Vertica and the recommended practices/workarounds for each case.
-Most of these optimization notes are learnt through interaction with [Nexius](http://www.nexius.com/software-and-business-intelligence/) consultants.
+Most of these optimization notes in this post are learnt through interaction with [Nexius](http://www.nexius.com/software-and-business-intelligence/) consultants.

 ### `NOT IN` is better than `NOT EXISTS`